rdg11/todo-list/README.md

 # todo-list

 first react project, todo list built with react

-- checkboxes don't work on all browsers
+- checkboxes don't work on all browsers (tested on chrome)